Modeling complex systems by Generalized Factor Analysis: Introduction

 \subsection{Problem statement and scope of the paper}

-in this paper boldface symbols will normally denote random arrays, either finite or infinite.
+We start by setting notations: In this paper boldface symbols will normally denote random arrays, either finite or infinite.
 All random variables will be real, zero-mean and with finite variance.
-In the following we shall denote by the symbol $H(\vb)$ the standard inner-product space of random variables linearly generated by the scalar components $\{\vb_1,\ldots,\vb_n,\ldots \}$ of a (possibly infinite) random string $\vb$.
+In the following we shall denote by the symbol $H(\vb)$ the standard Hilbert space of random variables linearly generated by the scalar components $\{\vb_1,\ldots,\vb_n,\ldots \}$ of a (possibly infinite) family of random variables which we generically denote $\vb$.
+For $\xib,\,\etab \in H(\vb)$, the inner product is the mathematical expectation $\langle \xib,\,\etab\rangle:= \E \xib \etab$ which induces the (variance) norm of random variables by settig $\|\xib\|^2 = \E \xib^2$.
+Convergence of random sequences will always be understood with respect to this norm.

-Let $\yb(k,t)$ be a second order finite variance random field depending on a space variable $k$ and on a time variable $t$.
-The variable $k$ is indexing a large ensemble of space locations where equal ``agents'' produce at each time $t$ the measurement, $\yb(k,t)$, of a scalar quantity, say the received voltage signal of the $k$-th antenna or the expression level of the $k$-th cell in a cell array.
+Let $\yb(k,t)$ be a finite variance random field depending on a discrete space variable $k$ and on a time variable $t$.
+We shall denote by $\yb(t)$ the random (column) vector with components $\{\yb(k,t)\,;\, k=1,2,\ldots,N\}$.
+Suitable mathematical assumptions on this process will be specified in due time.
+The variable $k$ is indexing (space) locations of a large ensemble of ``agents'' each of which produces at time $t$ a scalar measurement, $\yb(k,t)$, of an observable quantity \footnote{An extension of the theory presented in this paper to a more general setting where each component $\yb(k,t)$ may take vector values, say in $\Rbb^m$, is conceptually straightforward, although of course at the price of more complicated notations.
+For the sake of clarity we shall here restrict to scalar-valued processes.}.
 We shall assume that $k$ varies on some ordered index set of $N$ elements and let $t \in \Zbb$ or $\Zbb_{+}$, depending on the context.
 Eventually we shall be interested in problems where $N=\infty$.
-We shall denote by $\yb(t)$ the random (column) vector with components $\{\yb(k,t)\,;\, k=1,2,\ldots,N\}$.
-Suitable mathematical assumptions on this process will be specified in due time.
+The following is a first attempt to define in precise terms a random flock.
+The definition is given for a finite ensemble and, as it stands, may lead to non-unique modeling of the same system, which is instead of paramount importance in statistical identification theory.
+The notion will have to be refined later for an infinite ensemble.
+See Sections \ref{sect:Aggreg} and \ref{Sec:RandFields}.